amohanonamission/Azure-Enterprise-Hardened-Safe-Landing-Zone/README.md

 * **Decision 3:** Observability-by-Design.
 "Every compute resource is deployed with a pre-configured diagnostic pipe to a centralized Log Analytics Workspace for immediate SIEM ingestion."

+* **Decision 4:** Private Link Integration.
+"Bypassed the public internet entirely for Key Vault access by implementing Azure Private Link.
+This ensures that even if an attacker had valid credentials, the vault remains physically unreachable from outside the private VNet mesh.

 ### How to Deploy:

 ```bash